5.6 C

 The challenge every organisation faces is to hire people that are money motivated enough to do the heavy lifting of building a pipeline, but not at the expense of customer satisfaction and playing a part in a successful team.

 If the news is to be believed, the end of 2021 is being seen as the period of “The Great Resignation”.
-A booming job market, alongside individuals who have worked at home for 18 months and had time to reflect on the impact works has on their personal life, are both driving peoples interest in moving jobs.
+A booming job market, alongside individuals who have worked at home for 18 months and had time to reflect on the impact work has on their personal life, are both driving people’s interest in moving jobs.

 This means leaders are having to work to retain staff on one hand and attract new employees on the other.

-There are some organisations who are funded in a way that allow them to set new highs for salaries being offered.
+There are some organisations that are funded in a way that allows them to set new highs for salaries being offered.

 However, most organisations are having to be more creative with how they retain and hire staff using non-financial incentives and rewards.